 The inappropriate and unjustified use of antibiotics has led to the emergence of resistant bacterial strains, making antibiotics ineffective.
 In all viral infections (cold, sore throat and other respiratory infections, etc.), the use of antibiotics is pointless and even harmful, as it increases bacterial resistance to antibiotics.

 Today, treatment for a growing number of infections such as pneumonia, tuberculosis, septicemia and gonorrhea has become difficult and at times impossible because antibiotics are losing their effectiveness.
 We are also seeing the reemergence of certain diseases (tuberculosis, for example) due to resistance to antibiotics.

-New antibiotics are in development, but none of them is considered to be effective against the most resistant forms of bacteria.
-It will take five to ten years before these new compounds become available, during which time some antibiotics will disappear from the market or cease to be effective.
+New antibiotics are in development, but none of them is considered to be effective against the most resistant bacteria.
+It will take five to ten years before these new compounds become available.

 HAI are contracted by patients during the course of their treatment.
 HAI are caused by microorganisms such as bacteria, viruses, and fungi.
 Their development is facilitated by the severity of an underlying illness, the vulnerability of the patient (immunocompromised patients, premature babies, transplant recipients, elderly patients, etc.) as well as invasive medical procedures.
 The most common HAI are urinary tract infections, primarily due to the use of urethral catheters.

 HAI have a major impact from both a health and an economic point of view (WHO):